micans/pick/README.md

 Single-letter options can be combined.
 The offset for `-O` (ragged input) and optional offset for `-A` (insertion of new columns) are accommodated, so `-kA2O11` will be understood by pick.
-The option for ignoring lines with a certain pattern `/<pat>` and the option for passing through lines with a certain pattern `//<pat>` can be tagged on at the end, e.g. `-kA2/#`.
+The option for purging lines with a certain pattern `/<pat>` and the option for passing through lines with a certain pattern `//<pat>` can be tagged on at the end, e.g. `-kA2/#`.

 ## Pick options